tfausak/tfausak.github.io/_posts/2016-11-14-parsing-and-generating-rocket-league-replays-with-haskell.md

     - i know not everyone likes haskell
 - rattletrap is written in haskell
 - it's about 3000 lines of code
+    - c# parser is about 4300 lines of code
+    - python/php parsers are about 1000 lines of code
 - it doesn't use any advanced features
     - no weird operators
     - no language extensions